Jan 17, 20202 min

-We are really grateful to this week's guest blogger, Sarah Hillcoat aka Journey2Previve for sharing her tips for managing post-chemo hair regrowth.
+We are really grateful to Sarah Hillcoat aka Journey2Previve for sharing her tips for managing post-chemo hair regrowth.
 Hair loss is one of the most emotional side effects of cancer treatment and we get asked a lot of questions about how long it takes for hair to grow back.
 In this blog, Sarah has bravely shared her photo diary, giving a photographic chemo hair regrowth timeline, from 1 month post-chemo in the top left hand corner all the way through to 12 months post chemo in the bottom right.
 Thank you Sarah.

 I’m sure we can all agree that hair loss due to chemotherapy is one of the hardest aspects of going through treatment.
 We become unrecognisable to ourselves, to others, and even feel a loss of identity.
 On the flip side of this, there’s the excitement of getting our hair BACK!
 But I think most would agree this feels painfully slow, and many can still struggle with their identity during this process.
 I’m 11 months out of chemo, and while I’m thankful for my mullet, I’m still grieving the loss of my long hair.
 I long for the day that I will feel like myself again.
 In the meantime, I’m sharing my personal tips and tricks (I’ve tried many!) at attempting to grow my luscious long locks back ASAP!